 What Are Threat Hunting Tools?

 These tools have a wide range of services - including analytical insights, security monitoring, integrated security information, automation, response systems, and managed detection and response systems.
+In the ever-evolving threat landscape, these tools help enhance the security posture of organizations by streamlining the identification of threats.

-In the past, threat hunting would have taken a significant amount of time to complete.
+In the past, threat hunting could have taken a significant amount of time to complete.
 This is because the data, intelligence, logs, history, and research would have to be done manually.
 However, these threat-hunting tools now allow threat hunters to quickly and efficiently find threats to streamline the entire threat-hunting process.

 Types of Threat Hunting Tools and Platforms